RyanPerera/carddex/README.md

 Design goal was to create an app with a slick and dark aesthetic.
 I love Pokémon cards and wanted to create something that I could potentially expand into something more useful.
 I built it using React-Vite with TypeScript.
 I used TailwindCSS with the ShadCN Component kit in order to quickly ideate and build what I had in mind.
 At first I had just created a basic tool that allowed you to search for cards and view them in more detail, but I figured I should be able to do something more useful, and took my other project ShouldIRip (https://ryanperera.github.io/shouldirip/) as inspiration.
 Thus, leading me to add the ability to create a collection and see statistics about it.
+When displaying card details in a Dialog component, I took inspiration from the actual card layout itself.

 ## Future Improvements

 - Visual Improvements:

+  - Add a loading spinner when search results are loading
   - Utilize clip-paths to have more straight edges on shapes, for a more cohesive, sharper look
   - Use a different icon set for the "Types" (Fire, Lightning, Fighting) for better legibility.
 Tooltips aren't really practical on mobile, so it needs to be understood what icon represents at a glance without using tooltips.
   - Further responsiveness audits.
 I did some testing for responsiveness throughout development, but there is still room for improvement.